soumyadip1995/Scheme_Haskell/Tests.md

 - Change func from LispVal to string. for string matching
 - That means changing the eval atom. also unpacknum (String s) = s
 - Open questions:- Can more expressions be added to the body.
 (List).
 How to use Records ?.
 Are monads only used for finite states or can it provide support for non- determinism.
 If so, then how can those computations be performed.
-What cahnges do we need to make
+What changes do we need to make